npmcdn-to-unpkg-bot/Jam/README.md

 ### Deploying Project Locally

-After cloning and prior to starting the Django Development Server, you must first install the require dependcies using the command:
+After cloning and prior to starting the Django Development Server, you must first install the required dependencies using the command:

 `(myproject_env)$ pip install -r requirements.txt`